Mānawatia a Matariki — Happy Māori New Year!

 Historically, the stars of Matariki were also closely tied to planting, harvesting and hunting.
 If the stars appeared clear and bright, it signified an abundant season ahead.

-Nowadays, people all across Aotearoa come together to remember their ancestors, share (kai) food, sing songs, tell stories and play music.
+People all across Aotearoa come together to remember their ancestors, share (kai) food, sing songs, tell stories and play music.

 Matariki is about reconnecting with your home and whānau (family).